aclark4life/pelican-blog/content/i-reinstalled-again.rst

 I like to reinstall OS X, a lot.
 So much so, you'd think I'd find some way to automate the process.
 There must be something *soothing* about it, though, because I keep doing it.

 I'm writing this post now because since my last post, I've begun storing a snippets on `gist.github.com <https://gist.github.com/aclark4life/starred>`_ to help automate the process.
-This way, I get "the best of both worlds": automation of the tedious parts & interaction with the fun parts.
+This way, I get "the best of both worlds":

+    - Automation of the tedious parts &
+    - Interaction with the fun parts.

 Specifically, with El Capitan I've settled on these 4 snippets: